LOADING ...

 Okay, I want to talk Ireland

-Specifically I want to about the "famine"
+Specifically I want to talk the "famine"

 was no "famine"